 When you sell or purchase a home, your realtor will usually present you with a widely used form contract.
 The realtor will have the ability to customize that form to fit your needs.
-The contract will typically provide that each party's attorney will have 5 business days to (1) approve the contract; (2) reject the contract; or (3) negotiate modifications to the contract.
+The contract will typically provide that each party's attorney will have 5 business days to (1) approve the contract, (2) reject the contract, or (3) negotiate modifications to the contract.

 During this 5 day period, the contract is contingent upon attorney approval.
 If your attorney fails to reject or seek to modify the contract within the 5 day period, the contract will automatically be binding upon you after the 5 day period expires.

 When your attorney sends a letter requesting modification of the contract, he or she will include language in the letter that states that the proposed modifications do or do not represent a counter-offer.
 If the modifications do represent a counter-offer, the other side will have an opportunity to negate the contract by rejecting the modifications.
 If the modifications do not represent a counter-offer, rejecting the modifications will not nullify the contract.
 The modification letter may list any number of things, not limited to items on the inspection.
 For example, the modification letter may list a different deadline by which the buyers have to secure their mortgage loan, or changing the amount of earnest money required by the sellers in order to satisfy a previous request by the buyers.
 These negotiations can go back and a handful of times until both parties are satisfied

-Often, the parties cannot come to an agreement on the all of the contract modifications within the 5 day review period.
+Often, the parties cannot come to an agreement on all of the contract modifications within the 5 day review period.
 In this case, the review period is typically extended by mutual agreement.